 Head out on a light hike in the Eastern Serengeti Ecosystem this morning.
 Being out on the plains on foot at this time of day is magical.
 Afterwards, visit a Community Development Project, including a school, teachers' housing, and medical dispensary to learn how tourism can impact the community in positive ways through collaboration and understanding.
 Following a delicious home-cooked lunch with amazing views at camp, learn about the semi-nomadic culture of the Maasai by visiting a boma, which is a settlement of circular mud-and-dung Maasai homes.
 Many Maasai still roam the plains of northern Tanzania with their herds of cattle, maintaining their traditions while adapting to new ways of life.
 Learn more about their extraordinary culture as you tour the boma and take in the scenes of village life.
 After dinner, take to the plains and wilds after dark for a night drive in the Eastern Serengeti Ecosystem.
 Night drives offer thrills and possible sightings of nocturnal creatures, such as spring hares, aardvarks, and porcupines.
 More than anything, the night drive offers an adventure few travelers in Tanzania have the chance to experience.
 Eastern Serengeti Nyumba (B,L,D)

-Today drive west toward the Serengeti through a landscape riddled with craggy hills and thickly wooded gullies to enter the Serengeti along its northeast border.
+Today drive west toward the Serengeti through a landscape riddled with craggy hills and thickly wooded gullies, entering along the norwest border.
 En route, pay a visit to the Enjipai Women’s Group, which was formed by a small group of entrepreneurial Maasai women.
 Now numbering over 100 members, they paired their skills as artisans and homemakers with their desire to help their families and the community in general.
 Spend an afternoon wildlife viewing in the Serengeti.
 The big cats often spend these hours lying drowsily about the plains and up in the trees while many antelope and other animals continue to graze.
-Northern Serengeti Nyumba (B,L,D)
+Central Serengeti Nyumba (B,L,D)

-Go on a wildlife viewing drive in the Serengeti for a full day.
+Enjoy an optional pre-dawn balloon ride over the Serengeti.
+Continue on to a wildlife viewing drive in the Serengeti for a full day.
 Your expert guide will point out wildlife that few others could hope to spot, whether a leopard well-concealed in the trees or a lion deep in the savannah grasses.
-Search the banks of the famed Mara River for hippopotamus, crocodile and a myriad of birds.
-With a little luck, you could even witness a river crossing!
 There is no telling exactly when these highly dramatic movements will occur, but all safari-goers are sure to see plenty of wildebeest and zebra while in Tanzania.
-Northern Serengeti Nyumba (B,L,D)

 You have the opportunity to balloon across the plains during one of your mornings in the Serengeti (advance reservations required).
 A pre-dawn wake-up call leaves you time to drive to the balloon launch site in order to catch the most dramatic light.
 Then take to the skies just as the sun rises, and glide over the plains and acacia treetops, taking in spectacular views of the Seronera River Valley and the surrounding plains.
 After your descent, enjoy a magnificent champagne breakfast right in the midst of the Serengeti wilderness.
 Continue your exploration of the Serengeti’s pristine landscapes with your guide's uncanny wildlife spotting instincts leading the way.
 Expansive plains, rolling hills, dramatic granite outcrops and riverine valleys are home to an endless variety of fascinating creatures, from the lowly dung beetle to the impressive elephant.
 Central Serengeti Nyumba (B,L,D)